businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 Implications of IPv6 Host Exposure:

-1. Increased attack surface: The larger address space in IPv6 makes it easier for attackers to scan and identify vulnerable devices.
+1. Increased attack surface: IPv6’s larger address space makes it easier for attackers to scan and identify vulnerable devices.
 With direct access to each device, attackers can exploit security vulnerabilities, potentially leading to unauthorized access, data breaches, or service disruptions.

 2. Lack of visibility: Traditional security tools and monitoring systems primarily designed for IPv4 networks may struggle to detect and defend against threats in an IPv6 environment effectively.
 This lack of visibility can leave organizations unaware of potential security breaches or ongoing attacks.